ovinc/imgseries/README.md

 --------------------------------------------------------

 Follow the average grey level (brightness) of one or more selected zones (default: whole image) on the image sequence.
 The `GreyLevel` class accepts an image sequence (`ImgSeries` type, see above) as an input parameter.
-See also docstrings and the notebook with examples and details: *Analysis_GreyLevel.ipynb*
+See also docstrings and the notebook with examples and details: *Analysis_GreyLevel.ipynb* in the `examples` folder.

 ```python
 from imgseries import GreyLevel, GreyLevelResults